Sourdough Starter

 Instructions

-1. Day 1: Mix 100g (3.5oz or ⅞ cup) of flour with 120g (4.2 oz or ½ cup) of tepid water (24-28C/75-82.4F) in a glass jar, cover with a muslin cloth, and store in a warm spot (24-28C / 75-82.4F).
-The top of the fridge or inside the oven with the light on are the ideal spots.
+- Day 1: Mix 60g (2.1 oz / ½ cup) of flour with 60g (2.1 oz / ¼ cup) of tepid water (24-28C/75-82.4F) in a glass jar, mix well, cover with a muslin cloth, and store in a warm spot (24-28C / 75-82.4F).
+The top of the fridge or on a sourdough mat are the ideal spots.
 Mix thoroughly after 12 hours.
 After 24 hours the starter will need to be fed.

-2. Day 2 - 6: throw away half of the mixture, add 60g (2.1oz or ½ cup) flour and 60g (2.1oz or ¼ cup) tepid water, stir well.
+- Day 2 – 6: Throw away half of the mixture, add 60g (2.1oz or ½ cup) flour and 60g (2.1oz or ¼ cup) tepid water, stir well.
 Stir again at 12 hours.
 At 24 hours, repeat this process of halving and feeding again every day for 6 days.
 Try to feed the starter at the same time every day.
 You can place an elastic band around the jar shortly after feeding it at the level of the sourdough to measure how much it will rise by.

-3. Day 7: You will notice that your starter has become bubbly and may double in size.
+- Day 7: You will notice that your starter has become bubbly and may double in size.
 Please follow the steps for making sourdough bread.

 Notes